PiotrS12/QA-Portfolio/README.md

 # QA-Portfolio
 # About me
 My name is Piotr Stachniuk and I’m at the beginning of my career in IT.
-I studied mechatronics at Technical University of Lodz so I have knowledge about computer systems and programming.
-I want start my career as manual tester to expand my understanding of functional applications and because I already have experience in quality control.
+I studied mechatronics at Technical University of Lodz so I have some knowledge about computer systems and programming.
+I want to start my career as manual tester to expand my understanding of functional applications and because I already have experience in quality control.
 I'd like to show my achievements in testing on this page.
 # Tools
 - Postman
 - Jira